dpradov/keynote-nf/README.md

    * The treatment of the options 'All the words' and 'Any of the words' is extended
    * Added new option: "Current node and subtree"

- * *New internal KNT links*, vinculated to markers, not only to caret position
+ * *Improved treatment of links, and new internal KNT links*, vinculated to markers, not only to caret position

+ * *Improved Clipboard Capture / Web Clip*

+ * *Better treatment of tables*

+ * *Checkboxes on children of selected nodes* <br>
+    Selecting checkboxes for all nodes (View/Tree Checkboxes -- now View/All nodes Checkboxes) is still posible.
+Besides, checkboxes can be shown only on children of selected nodes (Children Checkbox)

+ * *Hidden nodes* <br> Capacity to work with hidden nodes.
+Nodes can be hidden in two ways:
+   * Activating a mode wich automatically hides checked nodes (Show or Hide checked nodes)
+   * Filtering one note's nodes or all notes under a searching criterion (Filter Tree Note)

+ * *New kind of virtual nodes: links to other nodes (Mirror nodes)* <br>
+     Allow to organize the information in different ways, because nodes can be simultaneously in different notes.
+It will be possible to sort, rank and structuring in a free tree hierarchy, independent of the hierarchy in wich 'real' nodes reside.

+ * *New button: 'Copy Format'*

  * *Added 'KeyNote' as target format in File | Export*

- * *Improved Clipboard Capture / Web Clip*
+ * *Alarms on nodes*

  * *Added a new property, "Default Zoom"*, and new action: View | Alternative Margins

+ * *Multilanguage support*

 <br><br>